Fannon/mobo/README.md

 ```

 Sometimes it makes sense to install mobo locally into your project directory.
-That way you can make sure the project uses a specific version of mobo.
+That way you can make sure the project uses a specific version of mobo (this is stored in the `package.json` file.
 Other projects could use different versions.
 ```sh
 $ npm install mobo --save           # Installs mobo locally into the project directory
 ```